-Clinton then moved to the university town of Fayetteville, Arkansas where she joined the faculty of the University of Arkansas Law School.
+Clinton then moved to the university town of Fayetteville, Arkansas, where she joined the faculty of the University of Arkansas Law School.
 In 1975 she and Bill Clinton were married.
 The following year, Clinton joined the Rose Law Firm in Little Rock.
-The couple’s daughter Chelsea was born in 1980.
-Then in 1988 and 1991, Clinton was named one of the 100 most influential lawyers in America.
+The couple’s daughter, Chelsea, was born in 1980.
+In 1988 and 1991, Clinton was named one of the 100 most influential lawyers in America.

 Clinton continued to practice law after Bill Clinton became governor of Arkansas, while also serving as a very active first lady.
 She led the Arkansas Educational Standards Committee, which greatly improved schools, and promoted programs that benefit women.

 In 1992, when Bill Clinton was elected president, Clinton became the first First Lady to hold a law degree.
 She continued her tradition of public service, most notably leading an attempt to reform the nation’s health care.
 However, the effort failed in the mid-1990s.
 Clinton continued to work on the edges of the issue, helping to establish the 1997 Children's Health Insurance Program.

 Clinton constantly traveled during her time as First Lady.
 She often took her daughter along when she visited women in Africa and Asia, and in 1995, she was criticized for joining the American delegation to Beijing for the United Nation’s conference on women’s rights.
 This convocation had been held every five years since 1975, but no first lady had attended it.